Freedom and access to verify a WSMP

 These functions and activities – and what is defined as a new business – are detailed in the Wine Regulations 2021 Subpart 3 (clauses 67 to 70).

-Verifiers need to cover certain subjects in the start-up or entry meeting with a new wine business.
-Our checklist has the items to cover.
-Or verifiers can develop their own checklists.
+Verifiers need to cover certain subjects in the start-up or entry meeting with the wine business.
+This includes the verification scope.

 WSMP verification – Entry meeting checklist [PDF, 149 KB]

 At the end of every verification visit, the verifier will give an outcome.
 It will either be acceptable or unacceptable.
 The decision is based on objective evidence.

 An acceptable outcome is given when the verifier is satisfied the winemaker is meeting:

 - relevant export requirements.